 - Type registered?: If a type is requested that is not yet registered, the container falls back to unregistered-type resolution.

 - Delegate cached?: At the end of the pipeline, the compiled delegate is cached during the lifetime of the Container instance.
 Executing the pipeline steps is expensive and caching the delegate is crucial for performance.
 This does mean though, that, once compiled, the way a type is created cannot be changed.

 - Check for recursive calls: The container checks if a type indirectly depends on itself and throw a descriptive exception in this case.
 This prevents any hard to debug StackOverflowException that might otherwise occur.

 - Select ctor: The container selects the single public constructor of the concrete type.
 This behavior can be overridden by implementing a custom IConstructorResolutionBehavior.
-Take for instance this example about T4MVC.
 When the registration is made using a Func<T> delegate, this and the following steps are skipped.

 - Intercept expression (2): The container’s ExpressionBuilt event gets triggered after the lifestyle has been applied to an expression.
 The container’s RegisterDecorator extension methods internally make use of this event to decorate any type while preserving the lifestyle of that type.
 Multiple ExpressionBuilt events could handle the same type and they are all applied in the order in which they are registered.